LucaFilipozzi/LucaFilipozzi.github.io/CONTRIBUTING.md

-Pull requests will be reviwed but not necessarily merged.
-That's it.
+Pull requests will be reviewed but not necessarily merged.